umbauschool/umbauschool.github.io/index.md

 ## Studio Shenandoah

-**Staunton, Virginia, USA** / Studio Shenandoah is a permanent studio and open design education program that will take place in fall and spring and will include a series of public workshops, lectures and discussions and a long-term studio design project, _Staunton Werkbund._
+**Staunton, Virginia, USA** / Studio Shenandoah is a permanent studio and open design education program that includes a series of public workshops, lectures and discussions and a long-term studio design project, _Staunton Werkbund._

 _2020 spring session full_
 **2020 fall session open**